Accessibility

 - A person with cognitive limitations should be able to understand labels, instructions, errors, and next steps.

-Accessibility also helps people in temporary or situational conditions.
-Someone using a phone in bright sunlight, browsing with one hand, dealing with a slow connection, or watching a video without sound benefits from the same accessibility principles.
+Accessibility also supports temporary and situational needs.
+Someone using a phone in bright sunlight, browsing with one hand, dealing with a slow connection, recovering from an injury, or using an older device benefits from the same principles.

 Accessibility Starts With Structure

-The foundation of accessibility is semantic structure.
 HTML elements should describe the purpose of the content, not just its appearance.
 A page should use proper landmarks such as <header>, <nav>, <main>, <article>, <section>, and <footer> where appropriate.

 Headings should follow a logical hierarchy.
 Links should describe where they go.
 Buttons should be used for actions.
 Form fields should have labels.
 Images should have meaningful alt text when they communicate information.

 This structure helps browsers, assistive technologies, search engines, and users understand how the page is organized.